MULTIVERSE-Project/lib/README.md

 ## About The Project

 This is our library to help you quickly develop addons for your servers.
 We have built many features into this library.
-Starting with in-game, to the ability to use FontAwesome icons.
+Starting with in-game config, to the ability to use FontAwesome icons.

 <!-- GETTING STARTED -->